Excitons and trions in CrSBr bilayers: Conclusion

 \section{Conclusion}

-To conclude, we have developed a theory of Coulomb-bound complexes accounting for excitons and trions in two-dimensional semiconductors with anisotropic energy dispersion.
+To conclude, we have presented the calculations of excitons and trions in two-dimensional semiconductors with anisotropic energy dispersion.
 Combining the finite element method and variational calculations we have studied the trends of the spatially direct and indirect exciton and trion binding energies as functions of the effective mass anisotropy, screening, and interlayer distance in bilayer structures.
 Estimates for bilayer CrSBr yield the binding energy of intralayer excitons and trions to be of about $200$~meV and $18\ldots 20$~meV, respectively.
 These values are in line with recent experiments.
 In two-layer structures the binding energies of spatially direct excitons and trions increase, while the binding energies of the interlayer, spatially indirect excitons and trions decrease with increasing interlayer distance.

 We have also briefly analyzed the effects of correlations between photoexcited exciton and resident electrons which give rise to Fermi polarons also known as Suris tetrons quasiparticles, and addressed the effects of light-matter coupling, including radiative decay and fine structure splittings.